2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 Victoria Falls in Zimbabwe

 After a lovely breakfast and hugs, the truck left us.
 My sister and I went to sit near the pool and relax a bit.
-At 10 am, we had a pick-up meeting to bring us to the spa.
+At 10 am, we had a pick-up to bring us to the spa.
 I had a massage, and my sister enjoyed a pedicure.

-We then left for Victoria Falls park.
+We then left for Victoria Falls Park.
 We had lunch at the Rainforest Café first.
 It’s a great place to enjoy the coolness of the spray, good coffee, and a nice hamburger.

 Sitting on top of Victoria Falls